Rakshitha-k2626/DrugLensFlask/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License 📄
+## License

-This project is open source and available under the MIT License.
+This project is for educational/demo purposes.

-## Support 💬
+---

-For issues and questions, please create an issue on the GitHub repository.
+For questions or contributions, please open an issue or pull request.